ethan4984/dufay/DESIGN.md

 );
 ```

-The contents of the share-point begins at the next 16-byte aligned address following this meta-structure.
-All access to the share-point will be understood to only be accessed by a set of wrappers that ensure all locking, protection, and boundary conditions are respected.
+The contents of the portal link begins at the next 16-byte aligned address following this meta-structure.
+All access to the portal link will be understood to only be accessed by a set of wrappers that ensure all locking, protection, and boundary conditions are respected.

 # Events